 - How is the balance between the project´s feasibility and risks and its potential gains? (high risk/high gain)

-- How suitable is the foreign research environment for the applicant’s ability to develop new competences, their research network and their independence as a researcher?
+- How suitable is the foreign research environment for the applicant’s ability to develop new competences, his or hers research network and independence as a researcher?

 Overall grade (1–7)

 The above subsidiary criteria are weighed together into an overall grade, which reflects the review panel’s joint evaluation of the application’s scientific quality.

 Relevance is a central criterion to development research, and it is evaluated separately from the scientific quality, and is not included in the overall grade.
 The International Postdoc Grant in Development Research is financed through development aid funds provided by the government, and research receiving support must be of particular relevance to poverty reduction and sustainable development in low-income countries.

 - Does the proposed research have the potential to contribute to better living conditions for people living in poverty and under oppression?
 Is it clear how?